ibm-ecosystem-engineering/OMS-Knowledge-Assistant-watsonx.ai/README.md

 IBM Sterling OMS (Order Management System) is a powerful platform that offers comprehensive visibility, allowing businesses to oversee inventory, monitor orders in real time, and enhance customer experiences through efficient and adaptable order processing.
 Its features, including AI-driven insights and smooth integration with current systems, enable organizations to respond to shifting market demands and boost operational efficiency.

-This tutorial details on how to leverage the Retrieval-Augmented Generation (RAG) approach with Watson X AI and Chroma DB to enhance the experience for developers using Sterling OMS search capabilities in Knowledge center.
+This tutorial details on how to leverage the Retrieval-Augmented Generation (RAG) approach with Watson X AI and Chroma DB to enhance the experience for developers using Sterling OMS search capabilities in Knowledge center.Talking about a business persona a developer in supply chain management trying to configure IBM sterling OMS navigates through the Knowledge Centre to search for steps to configure OMS and may feel puzzled when faced with numerous links while trying to find the solution to her question.By using the asset the search results are narrowed down to be more accurate and precise.

 # Pre-reqs
 1. Install python 3.10 environment and Visual code editor.